m-123132/maureento8888/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/maureento) OR [maureenito[at]gmail.com](#) => *Use "GitHub" somewhere in subject line!*

-- ☺️ Ask me about UI/UX design, frontend development, responsive web design, and self-teaching
+- ☺️ Ask me about UI/UX design, frontend development, accessibility, responsive web design, and self-teaching

 <br>